DSC01584.jpg

 See my bylines at:

-Since 2011, my reporting has appeared online or in print for publications such as Yes!
+Since 2011, my reporting has appeared online or in print for publications such as the Phildealphia Inquirer, Yes!
 Magazine, Shelterforce, Impact Alpha, Fast Company, B the Change Media, and NextBillion.
 Topics covered include community and economic development, public banking, affordable housing, impact investing, and social enterprises.

 IMG_7483.jpeg